RPA-US/screenrpa/README.md

 - Rim-dev: Image with the project code and dependencies, mounted in /rim
 - db: PostgreSQL image to store the database

+## Open the project

+To access the contents of the container, you can use Visual Studio Code or any other IDE with support for it.

+For Visual Studio Code, install the [Docker]() extension, navigate to its tab, and inside the container you just created you will see the diferent images that compose it.
+Right click on the rim image and select Attach to Visual Studio Code.

+Once a new window has popped up, wait until the container is fully loaded, then click on open directory and select `/rim` as the target.

 ## Configuration DB
 Firstly, you need configure the Database for the project.
 To do this, create an *.env* file in the folder *rim* with the following contents:
 ```